I confess. To this day I haven’t watched an

 Yep, it’s no wonder this is such an emotional series.
 Especially because I can’t stand bullying.

-What transpires because of being bullied in this movie is horrid.
+What goes down because of being bullied in this movie is horrid.
 As is always the case with bullying and the victims of it.

-And by “what transpires” I’m talking about themes like Suicide, depression, and everything in between.
+And by “what goes down” I’m talking about themes like Suicide, depression, and everything in between.
 From the perspective of a victim who’s done nothing wrong.

 Every couple of episodes digs deeper and deeper into the depths of immorality and sickening violence.
 Until finally you’re reminded of just how irrational, fearful and dangerous humans can be.